studio1902/statamic-peak/README.md

 <span id="warm-all-caches"></span>
 Running `php artisan warm` after your deployments will visit all urls and warm up the static cache.
 This is a custom command and is defined in `routes/console.php`.

-Triggering `php artisan schedule:run` with a cronjob on a server will hourly clear and warm all caches.
+Triggering `php artisan schedule:run` with a cronjob on a server will daily clear and warm all caches.
 It basically chains all commands defined in the [deployment-script](#deployment-script).
-Edit `app/console/Kernel.php` if you don't want this hourly but for example daily.
+Edit `app/console/Kernel.php` if you don't want this daily but for example hourly.
 [Read more in the Laravel Docs](https://laravel.com/docs/master/scheduling).

 # Contributing and license